torkar/pandemic_programming/README.md

 [![DOI](https://zenodo.org/badge/257594337.svg)](https://zenodo.org/badge/latestdoi/257594337)
 # Replication package for the manuscript *Pandemic Programming*

-The replication package also consists of a more user friendly overview of the structural equation modeling.
-The latest version can be viewed [here](https://torkar.github.io/pandemic_programming/).
+The replication package also consists of a more user friendly documeet of the structural equation modeling.
+The latest version can be viewed [https://torkar.github.io/pandemic_programming/](https://torkar.github.io/pandemic_programming/).

 ## Project structure